-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (State Total Coliform Rule) 0 0 1 positive monthly sample ^(a) 0 Naturally present in the environment Fecal Coliform or E. coli (State Total Coliform Rule) 0 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive None Human and animal fecal waste E. coli (Federal Revised Total Coliform Rule) 0 0 (b) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria none NA NA 0 Naturally present in the environment Fecal Coliform and E. coli none NA NA 0 Human and animal fecal waste

-(a) Two or more positive monthly samples is a violation of the MCL
+(a) For systems collecting fewer than 40 samples per month: two or more positively monthly samples is a violation of the total coliform MCL